querqy/querqy-embeddings-rewriter/README.md

 # Querqy Vector Embeddings Rewriter

+## About
-A Querqy rewriter that adds embeddings to the query.
+A [Querqy](https://github.com/querqy/querqy) search query rewriter that adds embeddings to the query.
+So far, it is only available for the Solr plugin version of Querqy, but it should shortly become available for the other Querqy versions (OpenSearch, Elasticsearch, Querqy Unplugged).

-**This is just a stub implementation so far.**
+## Embedding models

-The idea is to map query strings to vector embeddings and add the embeddings to the query as part of the Querqy rewrite chain.
+The idea is to map query strings to vector embeddings and add the embeddings to the search query when it is being processed in the Querqy query rewrite chain and then turned into a Lucene dense vector query.

 Embeddings can be used either to replace the main query string - and thus do a knn retrieval for the vector of the main query - or to inject the vector as a boost query, which boosts the knn documents by vector similarity (the score is additive to the main query).

-So far, this is a stub implementation uses a dummy `text -> embedding` mapping (`querqy.solr.embeddings.DummyEmbeddingModel`), which only knows the 4 words w1, w2, w3, w4.

-The implementation only works with Solr so far.
-An example can be seen in `querqy.solr.embeddings.EmbeddingsRewriterTest`.
-The test uses Solr's testing framework.
-As this might be a bit tricky to translate into API calls, this is how it translates into HTTP when you work directly with Solr:

-Method `beforeTests()` initialises a Solr core using *.xml configs stored under src/test/resources.

-`withEmbeddingsRewriter` calls Querqy's rewriter API:
+The mapping from the query string to an embedding is defined in an `EmbeddingModel`.
+So far, this rewriter package comes with the following EmbeddingModel implementations:

+* ChorusEmbeddingModel: This model integrates with the [Chorus stack](https://github.com/querqy/chorus) (an open source example e-commerce search application).
+It retrieves the embeddings from an HTTP-based embeddings service that is part of Chorus.
+You might want to use this model as a starting point for implementing your own embeddings service.
+* OpenAiEmbeddingModel: This model retrieves the embeddings from the OpenAI API.
+It cannot be used directly, as the number of vector dimensions returned by OpenAI would exceed the max. number of dimensions that Lucene can handle.
+  Nevertheless, it will give you an idea how to integrate external APIs.
+* DummyEmbeddingsModel: This model has a vocabulary of only 4 words w1, w2, w3, w4, and it is only used for development and testing.

+You can use your own model by implementing the `EmbeddingModel` interface.

+## Rewriter configuration

+Like any other Querqy rewriter, the embeddings rewriter is configured using [Querqy's rewriter API](https://querqy.org/docs/querqy/rewriters.html).
+The configuration skeleton looks like this:

 ```
 POST /solr/<core>/querqy/rewriter/emb?action=save